-Jessica Walton is a queer, disabled writer and musician living on Boonwurrung land with her wife and children.
+Jessica Walton is a queer, disabled writer, teacher and musician living on unceded Boon Wurrung and Wurundjeri land with her wife and children.

 Jess is the author of Introducing Teddy, a gentle story about a transgender teddy bear.
 She wrote it after realising that the picture books on her kids’ shelves didn’t reflect the diversity of her family.